Ginny Estupinian PhD, ABPP

 Flexible Sessions

 We understand that needs and preferences can change.
-That’s why we offer flexible “channel switching” between virtual and in-person sessions, adapting to your preferences and circumstances.
+That’s why we offer flexible “channel switching” between virtual and in-person sessions, so we can adapt to your preferences and circumstances.

 Choosing Dr. Ginny Estupinian: A Path to Personalized Care